dlang/DIPs/README.md

    changes need to justify their existence with great value.
 Doubt about the necessity or value of a change will be a strong motivator for rejection.

-2. Showing example of real-world project that could benefit from an improvement can greatly improve its chances of being accepted.
-D is intended to be a practical language and a recurring questions when new changes are considered is "does it really make real projects better?".
+2. Showing example of real-world projects that could benefit from an improvement can greatly improve its chances of being accepted.
+D is intended to be a practical language and a recurring question when new changes are considered is "does it really make real projects better?".
 If that is not possible, try designing code examples with intention to answer the very same question.